celestiaorg/docs/developers/feegrant-for-blobs.md

-Before diving into the specifics of verifying balances and transactions, it's important to note that currently, it's necessary to fund the light node in order for its transactions to be included in the state of the chain.
-We recognize this step as an extra layer of complexity and are actively working on improving the user experience.
+Before diving into the specifics of verifying balances and transactions, it's important to note that currently, it's necessary to fund the light node for its transactions to be included in the state of the chain.
+This step adds an extra layer of complexity and are actively working on improving the user experience.
 Future updates to the nodes implementations will aim to make this step non-mandatory for the FeeGrant module to function effectively, streamlining the process for developers and users alike.